 The data in the Resource covers the "who" information about the patient: its attributes are focused on the demographic information necessary to support the administrative, financial and logistic procedures.
 A Patient record is generally created and maintained by each organization providing care for a patient.
 A patient or animal receiving care at multiple organizations may therefore have its information present in multiple Patient Resources.

-Not all concepts are included within the base resource (such as race, ethnicity, organ donor status, nationailty etc) but may be found in profiles defined for specific jurisdictions (e.g. US Meaningful Use Program), or standard extensions" Such fields vary widely between jurisdictions and often have different names and valuesets for the similar concepts, but they are not similar enough to be able to map and exchange
+Not all concepts are included within the base resource (such as race, ethnicity, organ donor status, nationality etc.) but may be found in profiles defined for specific jurisdictions (e.g. US Meaningful Use Program), or standard extensions" Such fields vary widely between jurisdictions and often have different names and valuesets for the similar concepts, but they are not similar enough to be able to map and exchange

 source\patient\patient-notes.xml